RAHB-REALTORS-Association/email-autoread/README.md

 2. Fetches unread emails.
 3. Parses the email content.
 4. Sends the email content to either a local AI model or the OpenAI API, based on your configuration, to determine if the email is likely to be junk.
-5. If the email is determined to be junk, it is marked as read.
+5. If the email is determined to be junk, it is marked as read and, if specified in the settings, a label is applied.

 The script sleeps for an hour between each loop.